mimani68/crypto-exchange/README.md

-# Exchange library for cryptocurrencies
+# Centralized Exchange library for cryptocurrencies

 > Only use in development environment please